(Also see separate Complaints Form available at Reception)

 Within 12 months of the incident or within 12 months of you discovering that you giving as much detail as you can.

 If you are a registered patient you can complain about your own care.
 You are unable to complain about someone else’s treatment without their written authority.
-See the separate section in this leaflet.
+See the separate section in the PGP leaflet.

 We are able to provide you with a separate complaints form to register your complaint and this includes a third-party authority form to enable a complaint to be made by someone else.
 Please ask at reception for this.
 You can provide this in your own format providing this covers all the necessary aspects.